-- 1. This report is the tenth follow-up report by Barbados to the Caribbean Financial Action Task Force (CFATF) Plenary on the measures taken to implement the recommended action listed in the third mutual evaluation report (MER) of Barbados which was adopted in May 2008.
-Barbados has submitted nine previous follow-up reports in May and October 2009, May and November 2010, May and November 2011 and May and November 2012, and May 2013 respectively.
-Barbados submitted its matrix for this report on November 7, 2013.
-As such, a summary report on measures taken by Barbados was submitted to the Plenary in November 2013 which decided that a full-scale report with analysis be completed and subject to round-robin approval.
-In accordance with that decision the following report has been prepared.
-Information on measures taken since the Mutual Evaluation are outlined in Annex 1 of this report. - 2.
-Barbados received ratings of PC or NC on nine (9) of the sixteen (16) Core and Key Recommendations and largely compliant (LC) or compliant (C) on the remaining seven (7) Core and Key Recommendations as follows:
+1. This report is the twelfth follow-up report by Barbados to the Caribbean Financial Action Task Force (CFATF) Plenary on the measures taken to implement the recommended action listed in the third mutual evaluation report (MER) of Barbados which was adopted in May 2008.
+Barbados has submitted eleven previous follow-up reports in May and October 2009, May and November 2010, May and November 2011, May and November 2012, May and November 2013 and May 2014 respectively.
+In accordance with present procedures the following is a report on measures taken by Barbados since May 2014 to deal with the recommended actions in those Financial Action Task Force (FATF) Recommendations rated partially compliant (PC) or non-compliant (NC).
+Information on measures taken since the Mutual Evaluation are outlined in Annex 1 of this report.

+2. Barbados received ratings of PC or NC on nine (9) of the sixteen (16) Core and Key Recommendations and largely compliant (LC) or compliant (C) on the remaining seven (7) Core and Key Recommendations as follows: